 Buildings in Havana, whether colonial, art deco, rococco, art nouveau or modern, were laid out on the grid system with narrow roads to provide shade.

-The FOCSA apartments caused a sensation when finished in 1956
+The FOCSA apartments (left) caused a sensation when finished in 1956

-The Solimar Building (left) was designed in 1944
+The Solimar Building (above) was designed in 1944

 A Cuban told me, “We always went abroad, in search of the very latest styles, and we brought home what had inspired us but we put our own Cuban stamp on the end result.”